TediusTimmy/AntGame/README.md

 ## Standard Library Additions
 * double Abandon () # Pops the current State queue from the stack.
 Abandons the current stack frame.
-* string Command (string) # Gives a BLUE command.
+* string Command (string) # Gives a command.
 Commands are explained below.
 Returns the command.
-GREEN can't give commands.
+GREEN can only give 'Report' commands.
 * double CurrentEnergy () # Returns the current amount of energy a BLUE has.
 Is an error for a GREEN to call this.
 * double Enqueue (array) # Returns one.
 Argument should be an array of string.
 Performs the string version of the function over the array.
 * double Enqueue (string) # Returns one.
 Argument should be a State name.
 Queues up the named State to run later by placing it at the end of the queue, where it belongs.